pat2echo/url-shortener/readme.md

 - Use of disk caching for persistence with lifespan of 30 days
 - Basic validation and error handling
 - Documentation and testing
-- Publicily accessible endpoints for demonstration
-- Use of github actions to run test cases (tentative)
+- Use of github actions to run phpunit test cases (tentative)

 #### Out of Scope
 - Endpoint security, User authentication/authorization